-We are pleased that our pay strategy means we have a small gender pay gap which is 0.55% mean and 4.95% median which we believe reflects that men and women are paid equal amounts for doing equivalent jobs across our business.
+We are pleased that our pay strategy continues to mean we have a small gender pay gap, which since 2017 has reduced further to 0.41% which we believe reflects that men and women are paid equal amounts for doing equivalent jobs across our business.
 This positively compares to the UK average of 18.1%.
 We are committed to building a diverse workplace that gives equal opportunities to all employees.

 What does the future look like?